FARADAY ALERT: Bragar Eagel & Squire, P.C. is Investigating Faraday Future Intelligent Electric on Behalf of Faraday Stockholders and Encourages Investors to Contact the Firm

 NEW YORK, Dec.
-07, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Faraday Future Intelligent Electric Inc. (“Faraday” or the “Company”) ( FFIE) on behalf of Faraday stockholders.
-Our investigation concerns whether Facebook has violated the federal securities laws and/or engaged in other unlawful business practices.
+12, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Faraday Future Intelligent Electric Inc. (“Faraday” or the “Company”) ( FFIE) on behalf of Faraday stockholders.
+Our investigation concerns whether Faraday has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.